 Steroids used in medical treatments can have some side effects.
 Talk to your child's doctor and ask questions if you have concerns.

 Your child may not have any side effects.
-But if they do happen, they'll only last as long as he or she takes the steroids.
+But if they do happen, they'll only last as long as they take the steroids.
 When treatment stops, things will return to normal pretty quickly.

 Some of the more common side effects of steroid treatments include: